sweetnight07/OptiMed/README.md

 - use a agentstate to keep track of hte state of hte report

+- OH SHOOT, CHATPROMPT USES PROMPT TEMPLATE AND TO INVOKE YOU FILL THESE IN BUT MAKE SURE IT IS IN A DICT

 - ideally we add everythign to the prioir ddatabase